 2.2 Outgoing IP

 This is the IP address other servers see when the Mendix application initiates the connection.
 You normally need to add it to your firewall if you want your Mendix application to contact one of your firewalled servers.
-You need to file a support ticket with Mendix Support and provide your application URL to obtain this IP address.

 3 Frequently Asked Questions